rajatsen91/CCIT/README.md

 pvalue = CCIT(X,Y,Z)

 ```
 There may be some trouble in installing the xgboost dependency.
-In that case it is recommended to follow the steps in https://github.com/dmlc/xgboost/blob/master/python-package/build_trouble_shooting.md for install xgboost first.
+In that case it is recommended to follow the steps in https://github.com/dmlc/xgboost/blob/master/python-package/build_trouble_shooting.md for installing xgboost first.
 Then install CCIT from pip.

 __CI Tester__